christianhofmanncodes/youtube-playlist-generator/README.md

 ## Please note

-This project contains both a console and a GUI version.
+This project originally contained both a console and a GUI version.
-Choose the version that you prefer.
 As of version 0.0.5, the console version will no longer be developed.

 ## Features